kenchan0824/sea-counter/README.md

 Follow this [blog](https://blog.learnseahorse.com/blog/localinstall) to install Seahorse, your installations sequence will be `Rust > Solana > Anchor > Seahorse`.

 > [!NOTE]
-> Beware some old materials would refer to the `seahorse-lang` package.
-This is the repository from the original Seahorse creator but has been abandoned, install `seahorse-dev` instead.
+> Beware some old materials refer to the `seahorse-lang` package, which has been abandoned.
+If you have a Seahorse version 0.2.7, it's very likely you installed the wrong package.
+Install `seahorse-dev` instead.

 The most stable software combination as of writing is as follows: